policykit/policykit/docs/source/gettingstarted.rst

  python manage.py runserver

-| To use PolicyKit, you must set up your own database.
-You can use the default ``sqlite`` or ``mysql`` or another database of your choice.
-Edit the ``DATABASES`` field in ``settings.py`` to point to the right database.
-Django will create the database as long as the parent directory exists.
+| By default, PolicyKit will create a sqlite3 database in the root directory.
+If you want to use another database, you can edit the ``DATABASES`` field in ``settings.py``.

 | Run the following command to create and set up the database: